• Home

 These campaigns allow marketers to target their ads to users and placements that are most likely to drive conversions for their brand without needing any set targeting.
 All you have to do is choose a budget and upload some ad assets, and then Google manages the rest of the work.
 Smart campaigns allow you to reach users you’ve never reached before.

 Google is the master of control.
-While this comes in handy sometimes, it also presents the possibility of the giant disabling the opt-out option for users in order to obtain maximum control.
+While this comes in handy sometimes, it also presents the possibility of the giant disabling the opt-out option for users to obtain maximum control.

-For this reason and more, you need to come prepared with a tool that provides insight on what Google is doing to your Google Ads account, and whether it’s fulfilling its claim on providing you with a highly-optimized, effective campaign.
+For this reason and more, you need to come prepared with a tool that provides insight into what Google is doing to your Google Ads account, and whether it’s fulfilling its claim of providing you with a highly optimized, effective campaign.

 PPCexpo’s extensive library of reports allows you to run any report according to your specific needs, enabling you to receive a detailed analysis of the outcome.